turbotest/HELP/docs/installing-to-private-repo/ipr-intro.md

 There are two steps:

-1) Installing Turbo Test
+1. Installing Turbo Test to your Github account and repo
-1) Configuring Turbo Test
+1. Configuring Turbo Test (the .turbo_test.yml file)